Skip to main content

 💡 TIP

-Detached Body Panes, independent of the selected node, can be opened with the 'Open Aside' command from any node.
+Detached Body Panes, are panels like the body pane, but independent of the selected node.
+They can be opened with the 'Open Aside' command from any node.
 Body Pane

 Below the outline pane are more panels, such as the Find panel to help navigate the outline, the Documents panel to manage the currently opened Leo documents, an undo pane for a history of past actions, and a buttons panel for easy access to your document's scripts.